-- Consciously Relax Your Body Once you are lying down in bed, try relaxing your body one piece at a time.
-You can start wherever your toes, for example, but relax each toe individually.
+- Consciously Relax Your Body - Once you are lying down in bed, try relaxing your body one piece at a time.
+Start at your toes, relaxing each toe individually.
 Then move up to your ankles, your calves, your thighs, and so on.
 Make sure each part is thoroughly relaxed before moving on to the next.
 You may start to feel tingly and almost numb.
 This is good: it means your body is getting ready to sleep.
-Once you are completely relaxed, focus on breathing comfortably until you fall asleep.
+Once you are completely relaxed, focus on breathing comfortably and slowly until you fall asleep.

-- Get Up and Walk Around If you find that your anxiety is too strong, don't keep trying to sleep.
+- Get Up and Walk Around - If you find that your anxiety is too strong, don't keep trying to sleep.
 Distract yourself for a while by cleaning the house or reading a book.
-Falling asleep when your anxiety is that strong is very difficult, so giving yourself a chance to relax may be beneficial.
+Falling asleep when your anxiety is that strong is very difficult, so giving yourself a distraction and then trying again later may prove helpful.

 Avoiding the anxiety that keeps you from getting the sleep you need can be difficult, but following the above all-natural and healthy techniques may be all that you require taking back control over your sleep schedule.